Ontario resource companies recognized for how they manage top risks in their sector

 “The really nice thing about this award is that it focuses on the specific top risks identified by workers and managers in the industry.
 Plus, workers take part in the awards process by helping complete and submit the entry,” adds Schiewek.

-Applications are due April 30 and, once approved, companies submit an assessment by June 15.
-WSN staff conduct field visits to verify submissions by July 31.
+Applications are submitted to see if a firm qualifies for the awards process and, once approved, companies submit an assessment online.
+WSN staff conduct field visits to verify submissions.
 Award winners will be recognized at the WSN annual general meeting held in North Bay and virtually in September.

 Risk Management Awards – WSN